mhaidli/213-intro/README.md

 > You get a 0 on the quiz.

 When are you free during my regularly scheduled office hours?
 > I'm free during Monday, Tuesday, and Friday's office hours.
-If I manage to change a course sectoion I'm thinking of changing, I'll also be free for Wednesday's office hours.
+If I manage to change a course section I'm thinking of changing, I'll also be free for Wednesday's office hours.